diez/diez/README.md

  - Bootstrap local modules by running: `yarn lerna bootstrap`
  - Ensure you are equipped for native development. [macOS instructions](docs/ide-setup-macos.md) are available.

+## Native build requirements (macOS)
+ - Xcode >= version 10.1 and Android Studio >= version 3.3.1.
+See [IDE setup instructions](../../docs/ide-setup-macos.md) for details.
+For Xcode, CocoaPods is required for some functionality.
+Run `sudo gem install cocoapods` to install CocoaPods.

 ## Developing `yarn` commands

  - Commands are stored in the [scripts/commands/](scripts/commands) directory.
 To add a new command, register it in [scripts/cli.ts](scripts/cli.ts) and (recommended) create a shortcut for it in `package.json`.